 If a government uses an entity resident in a different economic territory to conduct fiscal operations, special imputations of transactions and positions between the government and that entity should be made under current guidelines.
 This is to ensure that fiscal operations undertaken through nonresident entities are appropriately reflected in the general government accounts, in order to remove any possible distortions resulting, notably, in a misguided representation of government debt and expenditure.
-In doing so, the residency criterion is maintained.
+In doing so, the residence criterion is maintained.
 However, the complex construction of these required imputations, the inappropriate breakdown of government expenditure, and the degree/lack of autonomy of decision-making of the entity have raised concerns.
-There have been suggestions, over time, to eliminate imputations altogether for specific direct investment enterprise and instead consider consolidating these government-owned nonresident entities with their controlling governments, that is, to adopt the nationality approach with respect to government special purpose entities (SPEs).
-This guidance note examines this option, while also alternatively proposing either a no change in the current treatment or retaining the System of National Accounts 2008/ Balance of Payments and International Investment Position Manual, sixth edition, treatment, but with a more appropriately defined imputation.
+Out of the three proposed options put forward and examined, the GN recommends Option 3 - which implies retaining the System of National Accounts 2008/ Balance of Payments and International Investment Position Manual, sixth edition, treatment, with enhanced imputations of the SPE transactions and positions in the government accounts.
+The discussion within the Direct Investment Task Team and subsequent consultations have all supported Option 3.
 This enhanced compilation approach is deemed necessary to adequately reflect the proper nature, value and counterpart of relevant flows and positions in the government accounts, to better support fiscal analysis.
-The treatment of SPE, incorporated in a different jurisdiction than the parents, as an institutional unit is thus maintained, reinforcing the discussion on SPEs currently undertaken by the Globalization Task Team.
+The treatment of SPE, incorporated in a different jurisdiction than the parents, as an institutional unit is thus maintained.
+Both the IMF's Committee on Balance of Payments Statistics June 2021 meeting and the Advisory Expert Group July 2021 meeting endorsed recommended Option 3 and agreed that the GFS community (via the GFSAC) be consulted before taking a final decision.